-Missing Duck Hunters, Dog Found Dead: Texas Sheriff Says How They Probably Died
+Missing Duck Hunters, Dog Found Dead: Texas Sheriff Reveals How They Probably Died

 Three missing duck hunters from Texas were found dead on Saturday.
-The three young men, Christian Ruckman, 18, Spencer Hall, 19, and Starett Burk, 25, all from the eastern part of Texas, never returned from an early Friday morning duck hunt.
-After searching a few hours on Saturday, the Coast Guard, along with the Texas Parks and Wildlife Department, and the Calhoun County Sheriff’s Office found all three missing duck hunters dead in Texas Gulf Coast waters.
+The three young men — Christian Ruckman, 18, Spencer Hall, 19, and Starett Burk, 25, all from the eastern part of Texas — never returned from an early Friday morning duck hunt.
+After searching a few hours on Saturday, the Coast Guard, along with the Texas Parks and Wildlife Department and the Calhoun County Sheriff’s Office, found all three missing duck hunters dead in Texas Gulf Coast waters.
 As family members remember the three young duck hunters, people nationwide are wondering how they died.

-The story of the three Texas duck hunters who went missing, and who were later found dead, captured the attention of the entire nation over the weekend, as it’s eerily similar to the story of country singer Craig Strickland, from the band Backroad Anthem, who died of hypothermia just over a year ago at the age of 29 during a winter duck-hunting trip in Oklahoma.
+The story of the three Texas duck hunters who went missing and were later found dead captured the attention of the entire nation over the weekend, as it’s eerily similar to the story of country singer Craig Strickland, from the band Backroad Anthem, who died of hypothermia just over a year ago at the age of 29 during a winter duck-hunting trip in Oklahoma.
 Strickland, along with friend Chase Morland, were found dead north of Tulsa, Oklahoma, one week after the two were reported missing.
-The only difference is that Strickland’s dog, Sam, was found alive, whereas one of the dogs of the three duck hunters found dead in Texas was also found dead.
+The only difference is that Strickland’s dog, Sam, was found alive, whereas one of the dogs of the three duck hunters in Texas was also found dead.

 3 Houston duck hunters, dog found dead https://t.co/dTsL2KKhIx